hyperledger/caliper/docs/1_Getting_Started.md

 ### Building Caliper

-Caliper is split into pacakges that are managed by Lerna, a tool for managing JavaScript projects with multiple packages.
+Caliper is split into packages that are managed by Lerna, a tool for managing JavaScript projects with multiple packages.
 To build Caliper, it is necessary to first pull the required base dependancies, and then bootstrap the Caliper project.
 Note that if you modify any base code, it is necessary to rebuild the project

 - Run `npm install` in Caliper root folder to install base dependencies locally
 - Run `npm run repoclean` in Caliper root folder to ensure that all the packages are clean